 programme based change management methodologies because at root we are asking and addressing these simple questions:

-(2) How's it going to be different when I've made the change?
+(2) What's going to be different afterwards?

-(4) How will I know it's benefited me?
+(4) How will I measure success?

-(5) Who's it going to affect and how will they react?
+(5) Who's it going to impact?

-(6) What can I do to get them "on side"?
+(6) How can I keep them "on side"?